grz0zrg/Mammoth3D/README.md

 Made it to do [demos](http://en.wikipedia.org/wiki/Demoscene)

-Disclaimer: The framework is kinda messy, this is my first try at a 3D engine ever, the point has always been to get it up "quickly" to do demos. :)

 ### Usage ###

-There is a sample project which is just a test area in the "project" folder, this can be used as a starting point.
+There is a sample project in the "project" folder, this can be used as a starting point.

 The sample project should compile easily on Windows/Linux using the [codelite](http://www.codelite.org/) .workspace, there is configurations for Windows and Linux.